Home

 from RWTH Aachen

-Innovative research projekt from the RWTH Aachen University
+Innovative research project from the RWTH Aachen University

 An effort to change this and find a competitive solution for freight transport is being carried out by the Production Engineering of E-Mobility Components (PEM) chair at RWTH Aachen University, which is conducting research in precisely this area.
 As part of the LiVePLuS project, the chair specialists developed an electric drive train with pantograph and battery and implemented it in a first prototype with the support of Webasto, system partner for electromobility.